Committee Meetings Sept. 22, 2025

 The Public Safety Committee addressed growing concerns about encampments, homelessness, and public safety, which drew a packed room of residents and business owners.
 Citizens shared stories of children exposed to drug use, harassment, and indecent exposure.
 Council members stressed the importance of reporting every incident so police can act or direct victims to the magistrate for warrants.
 They emphasized that the city must work within constitutional limits but is committed to giving officers every tool possible, from stronger ordinances, increased patrols, and three new officers being added to the upcoming City budget.

-The committee unanimously approved drafting an ordinance to ban encampments on public property and prohibits overnight sleeping in parks and vehicles on public property.
-Next week at council will vote on this and referral agenda to come back to public safety review specific conduct brought up by residents to see what can be enacted under federal and state law.
+The committee unanimously approved drafting an ordinance to ban encampments and prohibit overnight sleeping in parks and vehicles on public property.
+Once approved by the council next Monday, the committee will continue reviewing additional measures to keep neighborhoods safe and explore what other ordinances can be enacted under federal and state law to combat these issues.

 Agenda: https://bit.ly/4gG0De6